Ion rapid transit: Initial studies

 Phase 3: Design an implementation plan for the rapid transit system.

 In June 2008, the Province of Ontario announced a new expedited Transit Project Assessment Process (Ontario Regulation 231/08).
 In August 2008, the Region notified the Ministry of the Environment (MOE) to advise that it would transition from the Individual Environmental Assessment to the expedited process.
 For that reason, Phase 3 of the Individual EA would not be completed.

 On June 24, 2009, Regional Council approved the initiative and continued discussions with Provincial and Federal governments to obtain funding for the $790-million project.
 Light Rail Transit (LRT) was short-listed as the technology for the new rapid transit system.
 The Region decided on a staged approach, building light rail from Conestoga Mall to Fairview Park Mall, passing through Uptown Waterloo and Downtown Kitchener on the way.
 Adapted Bus Rapid Transit (aBRT) would be built from Fairview Park Mall to Ainslie Street terminal in Cambridge utilizing shoulder bypass lanes along Highways 8 and 401 during heavy traffic where speeds are often 40 km/h or less.
 As of June 2019, there is still no specific timeline for replacing the aBRT service to Cambridge with light rail.

+In May 2009, a Facebook group named "I Support Light Rail Transit in the Region of Waterloo" was created, and boasted over 1,600 members.
+Shortly after its creation, the group creator and other LRT supporters formed the "Tri-Cities Transport Action Group" (TriTAG).
+According to its website, TriTAG supports LRT as a needed method of shaping development, meeting future capacity needs, protecting the environment, and providing the most economical solution for transportation in the Region.
+Six months after founding, TriTAG launched an email campaign to allow supporters of LRT to email their MPs, MPPs, and other government officials such as the federal and provincial Ministers of Transportation.
+Within a few days, thousands of emails had been sent.
+For the 2010 Regional Budget, TriTAG and its supporters presented to the Regional Budget Committee regarding various areas of transportation funding.
+While the focus was not on LRT, the delegates spoke about the importance of proper transportation infrastructure (pedestrian, cycling, transit) on a successful LRT system.
+TriTAG continued their support of the project into the bid stage in 2014; a notable contribution was a video outlining the landmarks and amenities that the route will access.
+Proponents asserted that the region's plans for rapid transit will be an essential component of planning and rationally controlling the Region's growth.